kubesphere/helm-charts/src/main/gitlab/doc/architecture/backup-restore.md

 ### Restore

 The backup utility when given an argument `--restore` attempts to restore from an existing backup to the running instance.
-This backup can be from either an omnibus-gitlab or a CNG Helm chart installation given that both the instance that was backed up and the running instance runs the same version of gitlab.
-The restore expects a file in backup bucket using `-t <backup-name>` or a remote url using `-f <url>`.
+This backup can be from either an Omnibus GitLab or a CNG Helm chart installation given that both the instance that was backed up and the running instance runs the same version of GitLab.
+The restore expects a file in backup bucket using `-t <backup-name>` or a remote URL using `-f <url>`.

 When given a `-t` parameter it looks into backup bucket in object storage for a backup tar with such name.
-When given a `-f` parameter it expects that the given url is a valid uri of a backup tar in a location accessible from the container.
+When given a `-f` parameter it expects that the given URL is a valid uri of a backup tar in a location accessible from the container.

 After fetching the backup tar the sequence of execution is:

-1. For repositories and database run the [GitLab backup rake task](https://gitlab.com/gitlab-org/gitlab-foss/tree/master/lib/tasks/gitlab/backup.rake)
+1. For repositories and database run the [GitLab backup Rake task](https://gitlab.com/gitlab-org/gitlab-foss/tree/master/lib/tasks/gitlab/backup.rake)
 1. For each of object storage backends:
    - tar the existing data in the corresponding object storage bucket naming it `<backup-name>.tar`
    - upload it to `tmp` bucket in object storage
    - clean up the corresponding bucket
    - restore the backup content into the corresponding bucket

+NOTE: **Note:**
-> Note:  If the restore fails, user will need to revert to previous backup using data in `tmp` directory of the the backup bucket.
+If the restore fails, the user will need to revert to previous backup using data in `tmp` directory of the backup bucket.
 This is currently a manual process.